idaholab/moose/modules/doc/content/finite_volumes.md

 Flux Kernels:

-The FV method uses the Guass-divergence theorem to convert volume integrals with a divergence operator into surface integrals representing flux of various quantities through faces between mesh cells.
+The FV method uses the Gauss-divergence theorem to convert volume integrals with a divergence operator into surface integrals representing flux of various quantities through faces between mesh cells.
 Unlike FE kernels, no test/weight function is needed.
 Coupling between cells